-With Canva, you can edit online and download your saved work after.
-This is a very useful tool, even for presenters who don’t have skills in designing.
+With Canva, you can edit online and download your saved work into your PC.
+This is a useful tool even for presenters who don’t have the skills in designing.

-CustomShow is built for marketing presentations.
+CustomShow is for marketing presentations.
 It works like cloud-based presentation software.
 You can use its cloud storage to collaborate and share files online.
 Here, you can customize your presentations based on your brand preference.
-Presentations can also be delivered with CustomShow through their web meetings feature.
+You can also stream your presentations through its web meetings feature.

-CustomShow works across multiple devices, whether online or offline.
-It also has its own analytics platform, although there is still room for improvement in their data intelligence.
+CustomShow works across multiple devices such as iPad whether online or offline.
+It also has its analytics platform, although there is still room for improvement in its data intelligence.

 — Genially (@genially_en) September 4, 2017